-Christmas – a time for family, for loved ones, food and celebration, but did you know not every country celebrates on the 25th of December as we do here in Hong Kong?
+Christmas – a time for family, for loved ones, food and celebration, but did you know not every country celebrates on 25 December as we do here in Hong Kong?
 Many Christmas celebrations also last for more than one day in other parts of the world.
 Here are just some of the weird and wonderful Christmas traditions around the world.

 Russia and Ukraine celebrate this special day, not on the 25th of December, but the 7th of January!
 This is because the orthodox church uses the old Julian calendar for religious celebrations.
 A traditional Russian Christmas can see people fasting up to 39 days, then celebrating once the first evening star appears in the sky on January 6th (Christmas Eve), when a 12-course meal, in honour of the 12 apostles will begin.

 How to say Happy Christmas in Russian: ‘Счастливого Рождества’

 For many people in Japan, Christmas dinner is a bucket of Kentucky Fried Chicken from the fast food chain KFC.
 It is so popular in some parts that you even have to make a reservation if you want to eat in the restaurant!

 How to say Happy Christmas in Japanese: ‘Merii Kurisumasu / メリークリスマス’

 In the Czech Republic, single women take part in a rather strange tradition to find out whether the upcoming year holds one in continued single-hood, or of marriage.
 On Christmas Eve, they turn their backs to the house door and throw one a shoe over their shoulder.
 It is said if the shoe is to land with the heel facing the door, she will definitely stay single for another year, while if the front of the shoe faces towards the door, she should move out of her parents house and start making wedding preparations.

 How to say Happy Christmas in Czech: ‘Veselé Vánoce’.